Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Have had diabetes during pregnancy or had a baby who weighed more than 9 pounds (4,000 grams) at birth

 Diet, exercise, and education are the cornerstones of treatment of diabetes and often the first recommendations for people with mild diabetes.
 Weight loss is important for people who are overweight.
-People who continue to have elevated blood glucose levels despite lifestyle changes, or have very high blood glucose levels and people with type 1 diabetes (no matter their blood glucose levels) also require drugs.
+People who continue to have elevated blood glucose levels despite lifestyle changes, or have very high blood glucose levels and people with type 1 diabetes (no matter their blood glucose levels) also require medication.